 EYFS and Key Stage One – Fab Five – Talk Through Stories

-In EYFS and Key Stage One we have ‘Fab Five’ books.
+Each half term we delve into five books.
 These are books that both the children and staff love!
-They cover a range of text types.
-Each class has five books that they keep for five weeks.
-Each week the class studies the book using the reading domain VIPERS (vocabulary, inference, prediction, explanation, retrieval, and summary).
+They cover a range of text types and text structures.
+Each week the class studies the book using the reading domain VIPERS (vocabulary, inference, prediction, explanation, retrieval, and sequence).
 The children repeatedly rehearse a text so that by the end of the week, they can recite most of it off by heart using their newly acquired rich vocabulary.
-These sessions provide further opportunities for high-quality classroom talk, develop the children’s breath of vocabulary, and create an even deeper love of reading.
+These lessons provide further opportunities for high-quality classroom talk, developing the children’s breath of vocabulary, and creating an even deeper love of reading.
 Additionally, the sessions support our children to find their reader identity, critique and evaluate books and make recommendations to others.